ntd/xsettings/README.md

 The main function is `xsettings_register()`.
-When you call it, XSettings populates the folder you specified with all the settings you defined in `xsettings-schema.h`.
+When you call it, XSettings populates the folder you specified with all the settings you defined in your schema.
 Their last values will be stored in the mapped binary file.

 WARNING!
 You must create the binary file backing up your XSettings schema before using them, otherwise `xsettings_register()` will fail.